eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

 user_temp_f = float(input("Please enter the temperature in Fahrenheit: "))
 print(f"{user_temp_f} degrees Fahrenheit is {celsius(user_temp_f):.1f} degrees Celsius")
 ```

+Technical note: python is known as a *dynamically-typed language*.
+This means that the types of each variable are not determined until you run the program.
+Thus, unlike many other programming languages, mismatch of types (e.g., your function returns a value of the wrong type) is not detected until run-time.
+A consequence of this is that explicitly stating the return type in python is optional.
+In the context of this course, however, we will typically explicitly state the return type.

 ## Boolean functions